 If you are looking for facial massage techniques you might be wondering which one is the best one.
 In this article I’m going to share with you the top 5 facial massage techniques.

-Does your skin look puffy, or loose, or are you just generally in need of some love for you mug?
-A facial massage could be just what you need to strengthen or firm up your skin, or to make yourself look younger.
+Does your skin look puffy, or loose, or are you just generally in need of some love for your face?
+A facial massage could be just what you need to rejuvenate, strengthen, firm up your skin, or to make yourself look younger.

 What's more, is that Shiatsu is not limited to the face alone, but massages the whole body.
 So, if you feel the need to give your face a little professional attention, why not kill two birds with one finger (or more) and get the rest of the body done as well?

 In addition to professional options, there are also several do-it-yourself options that you can try at home: